 The theory is that reflexology helps the body to restore its balance naturally.
 Usually, after a treatment your tension may be reduced and you might feel relaxed.
 You might also notice yourself sleeping better and find your mood and sense of wellbeing improving.
 You may also find that other aspects improve too; however, this happens on an individual basis.

 For any questions relating to the therapies above please visit www.touchtherapies.co.uk or call Nick on 01775 820323.
-Nick has Diploma’s in Acupressure, Reflexology and Colour Therapy and is based in Donington.
+Nick has Diploma’s in Acupressure, Reflexology, Colour Therapy and Aromatherapy and is based in Donington.